 Children's nursing is a rewarding but demanding career.
-You'll need to show empathy and sensitivity and have excellent communication skills to succeed
+You'll need to show empathy, sensitivity and have excellent communication skills to succeed

-Children's nurses, also known as paediatric nurses, work with children of all ages suffering from many different conditions.
-They play a key role in assessing the nursing needs of the child, taking into account their medical, social, cultural and family circumstances.
+Otherwise known as paediatric nurses, as a children's nurse you'll work with children of all ages who are suffering from many different conditions.
+You'll play a key role in assessing the nursing needs of the child, taking into account their medical, social, cultural and family circumstances.

-Being able to communicate appropriately with children and their parents or carers is a key part of the job.
-If working with young children, you will also need to interpret the child's behaviour or reactions to assess them fully, as they won't be able to explain how they're feeling.
+Being able to communicate appropriately with children and their parents or carers is essential for the job.
+If you’re working with young children, you'll also need to interpret their behaviour and reactions to assess them fully, as they won't be able to explain how they're feeling.

 You can deliver care in a variety of settings, such as hospitals, homes and in the community and will be part of a team made up of doctors, healthcare assistants, play staff, psychologists and social workers.

-- assessing, observing and reporting on the condition of patients;
+- assess, observe and report on the condition of patients

-- recording pulse, temperature and respiration and keeping accurate records of these observations;
+- record pulse, temperature and respiration and keep accurate records of these observations

-- explaining treatment and procedures to enable parents/carers to consent to treatment;
+- explain treatment and procedures to enable parents/carers to consent to treatment

-- supporting, advising and educating patients and close relatives;
+- support, advise and educate patients and close relatives

-- observing strict hygiene and safety rules and ensuring that visitors also observe any rules on the ward or unit;
+- observe strict hygiene and safety rules and ensure that visitors also observe any rules on the ward or unit

-- writing reports and updating records before completing a shift.
+- write reports and update records before completing a shift.

-- teaching skills to student nurses, doctors and other healthcare professionals;
+- teach skills to student nurses, doctors and other healthcare professionals

-- organising staff and workload to ensure shift cover, possibly across more than one ward.
+- organise staff and workload to ensure shift cover, possibly across more than one ward.

-- The NHS pay structure, called Agenda for Change, has clearly defined pay bands for nurses.
+- The NHS Agenda for Change pay structure has clearly defined pay bands for nurses.
 Salaries for newly qualified nurses start at £21,692 (Band 5).

-- As you progress, salaries vary depending on the skills you acquire and the responsibilities of your job.
-Most experienced nurses work in Band 6 or 7, with salaries ranging from £26,041 to £40,964.
+- As you progress, your salary will vary depending on the skills you acquire and the responsibilities of your job.
+The majority of experienced nurses work in Band 6 or 7, with salaries ranging from £26,041 to £40,964.

 - Additional qualifications and experience may enhance salary and promotion prospects.
 Extra payments may be available for staff working unsocial hours or in high cost areas.
 One of the highest paid positions in nursing is as a nurse consultant where salaries start on Band 8a, which ranges from £39,632 to £47,559.